swiss-territorial-data-lab/proj-borderpoints/README.md

 # Classification of the border points based on the cadastral map of the canton of Fribourg.

-This project aims to classify on old cadastral maps points missing in the digitized versioin of the official cadastral survey.
+This project aims to classify missing border points on old cadastral maps in the digitized version of the official cadastral survey.

 *Context*: In some municipalities of Fribourg, the official cadastral survey to the MO93 standard has not yet been implemented in the land register.
-There, boundary points are not always represented in the official cadastral survey dataset.
+In these cases, border points are not always represented in the official cadastral survey dataset.
 This leads to numerous errors when automatically checking the data consistency and makes it more difficult for users to understand the data. <br>
-These missing boundary points can be identified on old maps, but their digitization represents a considerable amount of work.
+These missing border points can be identified on old maps, but their digitization represents a considerable amount of work.
 Therefore, we developed this algorithm to automatically classify these points.

 Two methods were tested:

-* Instance segmentation with the already available STDL's object detector, and
+* Instance segmentation with the STDL's object detector, and
 * Image classification with `scikit-learn` package.

 Only the method based on instance segmentation gave satisfactory results for the cadastral survey experts.
-Therefore, it's the method presented in this readme.
+Therefore, this method is presented in detail here.
 The second method is briefly described in the [additional information](#additional-information).

-The full documentation in available on our technical website: **link**.
+The full documentation is available on our technical website: **link**.

 **Table of content**